brandon-rhodes/sphinx-tutorial/handout/quick-rst.rst

  term
-   Definition for the “term”, indented beneath it.
+   Definition for the “term”, indented beneath it. another term
+   And its definition; any of these definitions can continue on for several lines by — you guessed it! — being similarly indented.

  * Each item in a list starts with an asterisk (or “1.”, “a.”, etc).
  * List items can go on for several lines as long as you remember to